Exclusive: Goldman to begin fresh round of job cuts

 Fixed-income trading at Goldman, which took big hits last year but has had better volumes this year, will likely see cuts of less than 5 percent, the sources said.
-It is unclear whether the cuts in totality will be larger than Goldman's typical 5 percent culling across the firm.

 "As market activity has picked up in certain areas, we remain focused on prudently managing expenses and allocating resources to ensure we are best able to meet our clients' needs and generate good returns for our shareholders," said Goldman spokesman David Wells, who declined to comment on layoffs.